ikogan/farnsworth/README.md

 (see Remote & Controller section below as that requires some further setup).There is no "media" functionality, that is, no video or music library or support for live TV.
 Farnsworth's purpose is to simply launch other applications and get out of the way.
-Farnsworth is heavily inspired on the [Android TV Launcher](https://play.google.com/store/apps/details?id=com.google.android.leanbacklauncher&hl=en) though is simplified in many ways.
+Farnsworth is heavily inspired by the [Android TV Launcher](https://play.google.com/store/apps/details?id=com.google.android.leanbacklauncher&hl=en) though is simplified in many ways.